-Liquidity is strong and the College has accumulated reserves of 37.7m and cash balances of £15.2m.
-Tangible fixed asset additions during the year amounted to £7,375k.
-This was split between buildings refurbishment of £6,048k and equipment purchased of £1,327k.
-The major building improvements were in the TEC centre redevelopment project and extension to the Refectory, refurbishment of the Wardle building to create industry standard laboratories for T Level Science and new facilities for the Equine course starting in September 2022.
-Assets under construction relate to the TEC centre redevelopment which is a 62 week programme of works due to be fully completed in April/May 2023 although release for use on a phased basis during 2022/23.
+Liquidity is strong and the College has accumulated reserves of £39.1m and cash balances of £9.93m.
+Tangible fixed asset additions during the year amounted to £8.2m.
+This was split between buildings works of £6.7m and equipment purchased of £1.5m.
+The major building improvements were in the TEC centre redevelopment project and extension to the Refectory and some minor refurbishments.